 Volatility measures the dispersion of returns for a given security.
+It plays a key role in options trading.
 Volatility can be measured by the standard deviation of returns for a security over a chosen period of time.
 Historic volatility is derived from time series of past price data, whereas, an implied volatility is derived using the market price of a traded derivative instrument like an options contract.

 Example: Computing historic volatility for NIFTY